Speaker Introduction for Glen Hiemstra

 “If you listen carefully, you can learn what the future is telling you.”

 We want to welcome Glen Hiemstra, America’s Guide to the Future, to speak to our _______ today.
-As a professional futurist Glen Hiemstra has been listening to the future intently for nearly two decades.
-Glen is the Founder and owner of Futurist.com, a company that focuses on the dissemination of information about the future and how to create it.
-His most recent book is Millennial City: How a New Generation Can Save the Future, , was published in 2013 and is available for Kindle.
+As a professional futurist Glen Hiemstra has been listening to the future intently for two decades.
+Glen is the CEO and Founder of Futurist.com, a company that focuses on the dissemination of information about the future and how to create it.
+His most recent book Millennial City: How a New Generation Can Save the Future, , was published in 2013 and is available for Kindle.
 Futurist.com, Glen’s website, is visited monthly by people from 120 nations.

 In addition to his recent book, Glen is the author of Turning the Future Into Revenue: What Businesses and Individuals Need to Know to Shape Their Futures and co-author of Strategic Leadership.
 Glen is frequently cited as a resource for articles about the future, by publications such as The Futurist, the Wall Street Journal, U.S. News and World Report, Los Angeles Times, the Detroit Free Press and USA Today.

 Glen lives in Seattle, Washington with his wife Tracie.
 They have three adult children.